 I Wage Peace.Org has been flying on CT Interstates since it's introduction in the Spring of 2006.
 The sign burns one clear message: Peacemaking is patriotic, active, and the duty of every American.
 The flag used for the first IWagePeace sign was flying at founder Bruce Barrett's home on a sunny day.
 He immediately knew what he wanted.
 This campaign flies on our interstates regularly in our area.

-We Are All In This Together: The wealth of our planet is immeasurable, but to whom much is given, much is expected.
+The wealth of our planet is immeasurable, but to whom much is given, much is expected.
 As peacemakers, we take care of each other by taking care of the planet Earth.
-We are citizens not only of our towns and cities, not only of our nations; we are Global Citizens of the Planet Earth.
-"We're all in this together" is an awareness campaign that fosters our sense of Global Community.
-Driving on the Highway one night, founder Bruce Barrett realized we needed an iconic sign for global citizenship.
-This image from NASA and the simply phrase "We're All In This Together" captures the feeling.
-His daughter Sarah and him laid out the copy and artist Russell Rainbolt added the stars for good affect.
-The sign is printed on vinyl and makes a regular tour on the interstate highways of Connecticut.
+We are citizens not only of our nation and cities; we are Global Citizens of the Planet Earth.
+"We're all in this together" is an awareness campaign that fosters our sense of global community.
+Driving on the highway one night, founder Bruce Barrett realized we needed an iconic sign for global citizenship.
+His daughter Sarah and him laid out the copy.
+The sign makes a regular tour on the interstate highways of Connecticut.

-They Voted To Allow Torture: This ad ran in two locations on I-95 and RT 84 in October and November during the 2006 Congressional elections.
+This ad ran in two locations on I-95 and RT 84 in October and November during the 2006 Congressional elections.
 The sign was mentioned in two congressional debates and received national press coverage on NPR and "The Factor".
-Of the four, Johnson and Simmons were not returned to office.
+Of the four candidates, Johnson and Simmons were not returned to office.
 This was a powerful image expressing our anger with those who supported the Military Commissions Act of 2006.
-Artist Russell Rainbolt hand painted the Abu Ghrai image.
-We are grateful to our partners, Reclaiming The Prophetic Voice, for their input.
+Artist Russell Rainbolt hand painted the Abu Ghraib image.
+We are grateful to our partner Reclaiming The Prophetic Voice for their input.